This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #PickedAtPeak #CollectiveBias.

 Spicy Eggs in Purgatory

 Spicy and delicious eggs in purgatory with fresh basil!
+Serve this with a nice crusty bread.

 - In a sauce pan on medium heat, bring the sauce to a slow boil.